Pregnancy and cancer

 Taking care of yourself and getting as much support as possible, will help you cope during treatment.
 It also prepares you for when the baby is born.

-We have more information about coping with cancer and pregnancy.
+We have more information about coping with cancer and pregnancy, and resources to help with waiting for test results.

 Your pregnancy care

 During your pregnancy, you will have regular check-ups with your midwife and pregnancy doctor (obstetrician).
-They will check your baby’s development as well as your own health.
-They will work closely with your cancer team.
+They will check your baby’s development as well as your health.
+They will work closely with the cancer doctors treating you.
+This is so they can co-ordinate your pregnancy care alongside any tests or treatments for cancer.

-You will have the usual checks and care that all pregnant women have.
-But your midwife and doctor will see you more often.
+You will have the usual checks and care that all pregnant women and birthing people have.
+But the pregnancy team will see you more often.
 They will do more checks, such as ultrasound scans to look at the baby.
-They will also talk to you about your birth plan.

 Treating cancer during pregnancy

-A team of specialists will meet to discuss the best possible treatment for your situation.
+A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).
 This will include a cancer doctor and nurse and your obstetrician and midwife will also be part of the MDT.

-- How slowly or quickly the cancer is growing (its grade)
+• how slowly or quickly the cancer is growing

 We have more information about making treatment decisions during pregnancy.

-If you have a very early-stage or slow-growing cancer, your specialist may advise monitoring the cancer
+If you have a very early-stage or slow-growing cancer, your cancer doctor may advise checking (monitoring) the cancer during your pregnancy, rather than having treatment.

 Radiotherapy uses high-energy rays to destroy cancer cells.
 It is not usually given during pregnancy as even a low dose may harm the developing baby.